Unfazed by market turmoil

 Sharp reversal of sentiment after good run

 George says that 2021 was a good year for MTE; in his words – the stars aligned.
-The emergence of new variants of COVID unnerved some investors and the market favoured the solid growing businesses that are typical of MTE’s portfolio over stocks sensitive to the economic cycle and structurally-challenged but lowly-valued opportunities.
+The emergence of new variants of COVID unnerved some investors and the market favoured the solid growing businesses that are typical of MTE’s portfolio over cyclical stocks and structurally-challenged but lowly-valued opportunities.

 However, as the year progressed, investors became increasingly worried about inflation.
 Expectations grew that central banks would raise interest rates in response.
-The European Central Bank (ECB) was a laggard in this regard but appeared to capitulate early in February 2022.
-Higher interest rates mean higher discount rates applied to valuations of growth stocks in discounted cash flow valuation models.
+The ECB was a laggard in this regard but appeared to capitulate early in February 2022.
+Higher rates mean higher discount rates applied to valuations of growth stocks.
 This triggered a sharp rotation from ‘growth’ to ‘value’.

-Part of MTE’s investment approach, which we detail below, is to back companies for the long term, and avoid being distracted by gyrations in markets and economics, consequently turnover of stocks within the portfolio remains low.
+Part of MTE’s investment approach, which we detail below, is to back companies for the long term, and avoid being distracted by gyrations in markets and economics, consequently turnover remains low.
 The easing of COVID restrictions is making an important difference in one respect, however; the team expects to do a lot more company visits now, as it has done historically.